MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P00-Getting-Started/content.md

 # What You'll Learn

-- How to work wih API's.
+- How to work with API's.
 - How to build a network layer in Swift.
 - How to decode JSON into Swift models.
 - How to take advantage of mock data.